Bob Arbogast: Career

-Bob went to Chicago's WMAQ where he worked with Pete Robinson from 1951 to 1953 (using as a theme song a charming version of Sicilian Tarantella played on an ocarina) before moving to Los Angeles for a time, then returning to Illinois where he worked at WEAW in Evanston, Illinois.
+Arbogast and Pete Robinson paired at AM radio station KOPO in January 1950, but the station cancelled them after one show, when a possible advertiser complained about a skit.
+They switched to KCNA, where they performed until May.
+After almost signing with the Mutual Broadcasting System, they signed with WHB in Kansas City, in September 1950, for The Arbogast Show.
+Bob went to Chicago's WMAQ where he worked with Robinson from 1951 to 1953 (using as a theme song a charming version of Sicilian Tarantella played on an ocarina) before moving to Los Angeles for a time, then returning to Illinois where he worked at WEAW in Evanston, Illinois.
 Then he went to New York where he wrote for two shows, one featuring Tom Poston and another Peter Marshall.
 Then he worked at San Francisco's KSFO and KFRC.
 He later worked at many stations in Los Angeles including KMPC from 1962 to 1967, KLAC in 1967, KFI in 1968, and KGBS in 1969.

 At KMPC, he wrote for Dick Whittinghill and Gary Owens, and he wrote with and was the partner of Jack Margolis at KLAC and KGBS.
 Their radio talk show at KLAC had the highest rating of any radio program in LA history up until that time (and perhaps still), with a 14.5 percent share of the audience.
 Due to a concentrated letter-writing campaign, they were fired for their objection to the Vietnam war and their pro-choice stance.
 They may have been among the last fired due to the McCarthy dealings of the 1950s.
 The pair also hosted a TV show on KTTV for a while.

 Arbogast created the Question Man in Kansas City in 1951 and used it on the Poston Show in NY.
 It was later a feature on The Steve Allen Show, to the surprise of Bob and Steve - as Allen acknowledged in his book, The Question Man.
 The concept lived on in Johnny Carson's Carnac the Magnificent and Jeopardy!.

 In 1958, Arbogast teamed with Stanley Ralph Ross to write and perform the hit 45 rpm single "Chaos, Parts 1 and 2," which when it came out (on Liberty Records #55197), sold 10,000 copies in three days, and then was banned from radio play on the fourth day - when stations realized that it satirized "Top 40" radio.
 Dr. Demento has kept "Chaos" alive.
 In addition, they co-wrote the album of parody songs titled My Son, the Copycat (a take on Allan Sherman's albums) and the book Speak When You Hear the Beep.